 large nerves are close to the skin in side of each armpit.
 Striking these can cause severe pain and temporary paralysis.

 The solar plexus is a large nerve cluster located along the centerline, where the rib cage (thorax) and abdomen meet behind the diaphragm and in front of first lumbar vertebrae are also located here.
 From this point, the nerves that control many major organs branch out from the spinal cord, like rays from the sun.
 While martial artists frequently attack the solar plexus, they are not attacking that nerve cluster per se; they are attacking its location.
 Attacks to that region has a number of deleterious effects on several of the opponent's major organs, as described below:

-A blow to to solar plexus will target the diaphragm, sending it into spasms much like a Charley Horse.
-While the intercostal muscles (i.e., the "rib meat") can function as a redundant diaphragm in such an emergency, this is inefficient and these muscles will quickly tire, leading to respiratory paralysis (i.e., "getting the wind knocked out of you").
-The end result is that the opponent will be incapacitated for 1-2 minutes.
+A blow to to solar plexus will target the diaphragm, sending it into Charley Horse-like spasms.
+While the intercostal muscles (i.e., "the rib meat") will function as a redundant diaphragm in such an emergency, these muscles are inefficient and will quickly tire, leading to respiratory paralysis (i.e., "getting the wind knocked out of you").
+The end result is incapacitatation for 1-2 minutes.
 Asphyxia-induced unconsciousness, while uncommon, is possible.

 Additionally, shattered rib fragments can pierce the diaphragm.
-Short, quick, "shallow" breathing occurs as the body restricts diaphragm motion to prevent it from being pierced further.
+Short, quick, "shallow" breathing will occur as the body restricts diaphragm motion to prevent it from being pierced further.
 Painful hiccuping results from diaphragm irritation induced by internal bleeding.
 This further restricts thee body's air intake, leading to unconsciousness, coma, and death.

 Strikes to the solar plexus can rupture various organs, depending on the attack's level, angle, and force.